cocoleemon/BloomVault/docs/volume-3/03-product-specifications/07-collections.md

 * Collections containing ingredients, notes, comparisons, articles, and routines.
 * Collection templates.

-⸻
+---

-Product Decisions
+# Product Decisions

 Collections are intentionally designed as flexible personal spaces rather than rigid folders.

 Users should feel free to organize their Beauty Library in whatever way feels natural to them.

-The feature exists to support the user’s way of thinking—not to impose a predefined organizational system.
+The feature exists to support the user's way of thinking—not to impose a predefined organizational system.

-As BloomVault evolves, Collections may expand beyond products to become complete beauty research spaces, further reinforcing BloomVault’s identity as a personal beauty knowledge library.
+As BloomVault evolves, Collections may expand beyond products to become complete beauty research spaces, further reinforcing BloomVault's identity as a personal beauty knowledge library.

-⸻
+---

-BloomVault
+> **BloomVault**

-Your Personal Beauty Library.
+> *Your Personal Beauty Library.*